We all need a little philosophy...

-Philosophy teaches us how to think, and how to question our options; it teaches us to broaden perspectives and challenges our reactions.
+Philosophy teaches us how to think, and how to question our opinions; it teaches us to broaden perspectives and challenge our reactions.

 Comparative religion has everything; religion has it all; history, philosophy, arts, phycology.
 Religion is how humans engaged and still engage with the world.
 (Atheism is faith as well, it is faith in exclusively material existence.)
 Faith, as a word, we must realize, is much broader than we allow it in everyday language.

 Your thoughts are your faith, with your thinking you build a world that you believe in; thus your words become your faith.
 Yes, from Bible, John 1:1; “In the beginning, was the Word” It is not magic, that statement is a psychological reality.

 Without understanding your own “faith” background, you will never understand how your thoughts are built; therefore, you will never discover your own biases.
 Once you have studied our own culture and our own “faith”, then you are ready to study other cultures and other religions.
 This is the beauty of comparative religion as a subject.
 It requires a thorough understanding of both the self and the other; it is through this examination that we can recognize our similarities and respect our differences.

 All this takes time… and I am sorry to say, but all this is never taught in schools nowadays…